raphw/byte-buddy/README.md

 mvn package -Pextras
 ```

-The zero dependency jar file is then saved in *byte-buddy/target/byte-buddy-#.#-SNAPSHOT.jar*.
+The zero-dependency jar file is then saved in *byte-buddy/target/byte-buddy-#.#-SNAPSHOT.jar*.
 The regular jar is
 saved in *byte-buddy-dep/target/byte-buddy-dep-#.#-SNAPSHOT.jar*.
 When using this profile, Maven will also sign
 any created artifact.
 Therefore, your machine must be set up for
 [gpg signing](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/).
 See the